vinfreecs/genga/Documentation.md

 # The Output Files #
 ## The Coordinate output files
 This file contains the heliocentric positions and velocities, the spin and some information about the orbit and close encounters.
 At the coordinate output interval, set in the 'param.dat' file, a new output is written.
-The structure of the coordinate output files depends on the parameters FormatS, FormatT and FormatP.
+The structure of the coordinate output files depends on the parameters FormatS, FormatT ,FormatP and FormatO.
 Here we describe the possible choices:

-### FormatS = 0, FormatT = 0, FormatP = 1: Out<name>_<time step>.dat
+### FormatS = 0, FormatT = 0, FormatP = 1, FormatO = 0: Out<name>_<time step>.dat
 In this format, at each coordinate output interval, a new file is created which contains all particles.
 In the multi simulation mode, each sub simulation folder contain individual files.

     t i1 m1 r1 x1 y1 z1 vx1 vy1 vz1 Sx1 Sy2 Sz1 amin1 amax1 emin1 emax1 aecount1 aecountT1 enccountT1 test1